 To combat the issue, governments are passing stricter regulations that require online gaming platforms to implement robust anti-money laundering (AML) detection, reporting and deterrence.
 These regulations place an emphasis on Know Your Customer (KYC), which includes customer due diligence and enhanced due diligence procedures.
 In more sophisticated systems, AML screening — which screens customers against watchlists for politically exposed persons (PEPs), adverse media and sanctions — runs alongside identity verification to reduce friction during onboarding.

-We can expect a greater focus on AML in 2024, particularly in established markets such as North America, the U.K., Europe and South America.
+We are seeing a greater focus on AML in 2024, particularly in established markets such as North America, the U.K., Europe and South America.
 Online gaming platforms must invest in AML screening and ID verification technology that can detect and prevent money-laundering activities, or the threat posed by this single issue may become the headline of many stories of casino shutdowns and/or potential criminal prosecutions.

 To protect the privacy of users, governments have begun enacting regulations on data protection.
 In the EU, the General Data Protection Regulation (GDPR) is an example of legislation that sets strict standards for collection, storage and use of data.
 This is important because more times than not, when criminality occurs in the identity theft space online, it is as a byproduct of this collection and subsequent negligent storage and/or dissemination of their data.